pkp/ui-library/src/docs/components/ListPanel/readme.md

 This component can fetch, search, filter and load more list items by making GET requests to an API endpoint.
 Make a request with the `get` method, and use the `filterParams`, `searchPhrase`, `offset` and `count` properties to modify the request.

-When you update the `searchPhrase` or `filterParams` data properties on the component, it will automatically compile the params and make a GET request to the `apiPath`.
+When you update the `searchPhrase` or `filterParams` data properties on the component, it will automatically compile the params and make a GET request to the `apiUrl`.

 **Never modify the `getParams` property.** These params represent the component's default state.
 Instead, use `filterParams` or `searchPhrase` to dynamically filter the list.